Thank you for your message. We will contact you shortly.

 Nuveen’s long history and leadership in the municipal bond market, coupled with our responsible investing expertise, prompted us to develop a rigorous in-house, data-driven methodology to assess municipal ESG leadership, tailored to individual municipal bond sectors.

-At the same time, we actively participate in and are a founding member of organizations that have shaped the responsible investing field over the past five decades.
-More recently, we have advised on whitepapers with the UN Principles for Responsible Investment’s Sub-Sovereign Debt Advisory Committee, the Government Finance Officers Association (GFOA) and the California Debt and Investment Advisory Commission (CDIAC).
+At the same time, we actively participate in organizations that have shaped the responsible investing field over the past five decades such as the Principles for Responsible Investment (PRI) and the Global Impact Investing Network (GIIN).
+More recently, we have advised on white papers with the UN Principles for Responsible Investment’s Sub-Sovereign Debt Advisory Committee, the Government Finance Officers Association (GFOA) and the California Debt and Investment Advisory Commission (CDIAC).
 We also participated in an ESG disclosure pilot program for municipal issuers with CDP (formerly Carbon Disclosure Project).

-The responsible investing and municipal credit research teams collaborated to develop a proprietary, sector-specific ESG municipal methodology that identifies issuers that excel at environmental stewardship, good governance and positive social outcomes.
+The responsible investing and municipal credit research teams collaborated to develop a proprietary, sector-specific ESG municipal methodology.
+One of the goals is to identify issuers that we believe excel at environmental stewardship, good governance and positive social outcomes.

-Our models generate ESG scores across municipal sectors covering more than 94% of the holdings in the Bloomberg 3 – 15 Year Blend Municipal Index (as of August 2021).
+Our models generate ESG scores across municipal sectors covering more than 94% of the holdings in the Bloomberg 3 – 15 Year Blend Municipal Index2.

-These scores are available for consideration to all Nuveen municipal analysts and portfolio managers, and are part of the investment criteria in our ESG focused municipal bond strategies.
+These scores are available for consideration to all Nuveen municipal analysts and portfolio managers, and are part of the investment criteria in our ESG focused municipal bond strategies with an ESG component.

-In ESG portfolios, our disciplined investment process begins with the client’s objectives, incorporates analysis from the credit research team, and includes the ESG score as a component of the process.
+For municipal portfolios focused on ESG investing, our disciplined investment process begins with the client’s objectives, incorporates analysis from the credit research team and includes the ESG score as a component of the process..

 Scoring identifies ESG leaders by sector